sixtytwosecond/Airline_On-Time_Arrivals/README.md

 Interestingly CARRIER_DELAY is found to be closely correlated to the Arrival Delay, followed by WEATHER_DELAY and NAS_DELAY.

-From the importance table, DEP_DELAY is the most important factor to determine if the flight will delay for 15 minutes which it is not surprised.
+From the importance table, unsurprisingly DEP_DELAY is the most important factor to determine if the flight will delay for 15 minutes.
 Interestingly TAXI_OUT and WHEELS_ON are the second and third important factors.

 Furthermore we can predict how many minutes the flight is going to be late by using the result from the Multivariance regression.

 ## Weakness and Further Improvement
 This prediction reies sololy on the flight departure data.
-If the departure data can only be provided after the flight journy completes.
-This prediction is literally useless.
+If the departure data cis only available after the flight journy completes, this prediction is literally useless.

-In the future, we can also use the statistic model to calculate the probabily of the delay on a given day or a given flight.
+We can also use the statistic model to calculate the probabiity of the delay on a given day or a given flight.

-From our correlation result CARRIER_DELAY is closely correlated to the delay, if we can fetch more data on this topic it would be definitely helpful to the prediction.
+From our correlation result CARRIER_DELAY is closely correlated to the delay, if we can get more data on this factor it would be definitely helpful to the prediction.

-Although WEATHER_DELAY only shows little correlation to the delay, weather data is easier to acquire on the other hand.
+Although WEATHER_DELAY only shows little correlation to the delay, weather data is easier to get on the other hand.
 It can also improve the accuracy.

 ## Performance